weld-project/split-annotations/python/pycomposer/doc/source/getting_started.rst

 Getting Started
 **************************************

-This package contains examples of how to use split annotations (SAs) for your own programs.
+This page contains examples of how to use split annotations (SAs) for your own programs.

 Disclaimer: unlike many of the examples shown here, SAs will be most effective